KyriakosJiannis/Graph_Paths/README.md

 Chart 113: Directed graphs with 10 nodes, 0 is the source (started node) and target is the 9(ended node).

 ### Approach
-There are many approaches to this problem;
+There are many approaches to solve this problem; The custom function **nearest_neighbor_triangle_route**
-The custom function **generates_nearest_neighbor_triangle_route**  implements a geometrical procedure using triangle distances between the current node - target node and selected node - target node, with functionality to search k the nearest node that min this distance for the destination.
+implements a geometrical procedure using triangle distances between the current, target and selected nearest node, with functionality to search 'k' nearest node that minimise the triangle distances to the target.

 ```
  - i,j,n,N are the nodes [0, N]